 Having payment terms is critical to the success of your business.
 However, these are some of the challenges you may encounter along the way:

-Managing client invoices and payments can be a nightmare for small businesses and distract business owners from their primary business.
-That’s why you need to set out clear payment terms on every invoice, such as cash on delivery, cash next delivery, and net terms, so clients know exactly when they need to pay.
+Managing invoices and payments can be a headache for small business owners, often pulling them away from their core activities.
+To avoid this, make sure to specify clear payment terms on each invoice, like cash on delivery, cash next delivery, and net terms, so your clients know exactly when to settle.

-Still, some payments will slip through the cracks; that’s why you need an independent firm like Resolve to run your payment processing.
-They will pay you up to 90% of the invoice’s face value within a day of delivering the invoice, offer your customers net terms up to 90 days, and chase after the payments themselves.
-Request a demo to see how they can assist you.
+However, some payments may still get missed.
+That’s where an independent firm like Resolve comes in.
+They’ll pay you up to 90% of the invoice’s value within a day of sending it out, offer your customers net terms of up to 90 days, and take care of the payment follow-up themselves.
+Request a demo to find out how they can help you.